How to grade writing as an English teacher? It’s tough, and we might not finish quickly, but we can shave minutes off our grading time.

 My largest mental block is feeling defeated with a heavy stack of papers on my lap.
 I give myself permission to take breaks and recognize my success (yes, grading five papers counts as a success) which beats my mental blocks.

-I don’t – I gained too much weight.
+First, I don’t snack and grade; I gained too much weight.
 What I learned was that if I was hungry and looking to snack, I was tired.
-Instead of eating my way through a pile of papers (and honestly, I wouldn’t make it – I’d get sleepy), I grab a glass of ice water.
+Instead of eating my way through a pile of papers (and honestly, I wouldn’t make it because I’d get sleepy), I grab a glass of ice water.
 This wakes me and stops the fake-hungry pains.

 I schedule the grading.